Cathedral of the Immaculate Conception (Fort Wayne, Indiana)

-The Cathedral of the Immaculate Conception in Fort Wayne, Indiana, is the primary cathedral of the Roman Catholic Diocese of Fort Wayne-South Bend, headed by Most Rev. Kevin Carl Rhoades.
+The Cathedral of the Immaculate Conception in Fort Wayne, Indiana, is the primary cathedral of the Roman Catholic Diocese of Fort Wayne-South Bend, headed by Most Rev. Kevin C. Rhoades.
 The parish was established in 1836, making it the oldest in Fort Wayne.
 The church was erected in 1860.

 History

 In 1836, Father Louis Mueller was appointed the first resident pastor of the Fort Wayne Territory in the Vincennes Diocese.
 Mueller began construction on a small log church.

 Father Julian Benoit became pastor in 1840.
 He paid off the debt and purchased the remaining portion of the square, initially for use as a cemetery.
 In 1849, the German portion of St. Augustine's parish built St. Mary Church (not the present-day St. Mary Church in Fort Wayne), the first German-speaking congregation in Fort Wayne.

 The parish rectory was built in 1854.

 In 1857, the Diocese of Fort Wayne was erected.
 Bishop John Luers designated St. Augustine's as his cathedral, while at the same time making plans for a larger, more permanent church.
 St. Augustine's was destroyed by fire in 1859.

 The cornerstone for the new cathedral was laid on Trinity Sunday 1859.
-Rev. Benoit who designed it, named it the Cathedral of the Immaculate Conception, in honor of the Blessed Virgin.
+Rev. Benoit, who designed it, named it the Cathedral of the Immaculate Conception, in honor of the Blessed Virgin.

 Benoit was the primary fundraiser, making trips to New Orleans and France.
 Much of the costs he covered himself.
 The cathedral was dedicated on the feast of the Immaculate Conception, December 8, 1860.

 In 1901, the Bishop's house and chancery was erected; paid for by the sale of a farm in Jasper County.

 Architecture

 The large sanctuary window of Mary was made in Benoit's home country of France and installed in the summer of 1861.
 The brass candlesticks with the figures of the Apostles were also from France.
 The crucifix and altar stone were salvaged from St. Augustine Church.

 In 1896, the Cathedral underwent a thorough renovation, supervised by Msgr.
 Joseph H. Brammer.
-Twelve stained-glass windows from the Royal Bavarian Art Institute, in Munich depict scenes from the Life of Mary.
+Twelve stained-glass windows from the Royal Bavarian Art Institute in Munich depict scenes from the Life of Mary.
 The wood-carved Stations of the Cross are also from Germany.